sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

   - host name: **logsene-receiver.sematext.com** / **logsene-receiver-syslog.eu.sematext.com** (if using Sematext Cloud Europe)
   - port: **80** (**443** for HTTPS)
   - index name: your [Logsene app token](https://apps.sematext.com/ui/logs) - note that this token should be kept secret
-  - apiKey provided in one of ways:
+  - apiKey provided in one of the following ways:
     * basic auth credentials
       ```
       username:apiKey